aktos-io/dcs-tools/README.md

 ```
 Mounts the root folder to `your-project/NODE_ROOT`, which you can use for drag-n-drop style file transfers.

 You can later unmount with `make umount-root` without using `sudo` command.

+This feature is only practical with fast (generally on local) connections.

 ### Sync target's root folder